cnr-isti-vclab/piccante/README.md

 REFERENCE:
 ==========

-Please reference PICCANTE in your work using this reference:
+If you use PICCANTE in your work, please cite it using this reference:

 @misc{banterle:pic:2014,